xcape-io/PyProps/KivyProps/PyWaterWellProps/README.md

-﻿# Water  Well props (*PyWaterWellProps*)
+﻿# Water  Well prop (*PyWaterWellProps*)
 ***Display messages with graphic effects in the Escape Room with a Raspberry Pi.***

-This props listens to MQTT messages and then displays the text on an HDMI display and rings a bell.
+This prop listens to MQTT messages and then displays the text on an HDMI display and rings a bell.

 Messages are sent by the game master with the [Teletext Plugin](https://github.com/xcape-io/TeletextPlugin) or any application able to publish MQTT messages.